Runaway Traveller

 Customer service

 Holafly and Saily’s customer service were both way more human than Airalo’s.
-They all technically had human support, but I felt Holafly actually spoke to me like a human rather than sending me long lists of dizzying, poorly-formatted instructions.
-Like, Holafly’s instructions were soooo much easier to read.
+They all technically have human support, but I felt Holafly actually spoke to me like a human rather than sending me long lists of dizzying, poorly-formatted instructions.
+Holafly’s instructions were soooo much easier to read.

 Holafly vs Airalo customer service chat.